 After having lunch back at our lodge, we made our way to reception and hired some clubs and balls for a round of mini golf which cost just £7 for the four of us.
 The children had not played before but soon picked up the basics and had the time of their lives round the 9 hole course.

-When it got too cold for the children we took them inside to the Little Monkeys soft play which is evidently popular with locals too, not just people staying in the lodges.
+When it got too cold for the children we took them inside to the Little Monkeys soft play which is evidently popular with locals too, not just people staying in the luxury lodges.
 We were allowed entry for two hours for just £3.50 per child which was plenty of time to tire out the children.
 The two hour limit is a great way to ensure there isn’t any overcrowding inside.
 Whist LP and Little Man went off to play, the grown-ups relaxed and warmed up with tea and cake, which was reasonably priced and very tasty!
 It was welcoming inside and the facilities were very clean and well maintained too, it was lovely to see the children enjoying themselves inside the soft play.

 We went to a nearby National Trust property, Hardwick Hall, to explore the grounds and gardens before moving on to the famous town of Bakewell to sample the local cuisine.
 And by cuisine, I mean Bakewell Tart – or pudding to the locals!
 We were also pleasantly surprised by the town itself, with old cobbled streets amd so much character.
 It was full of little independent shops selling locally made products and souvenirs and it really was a couple of hours well spent.

 On our return to Darwin Forest we completed the rest of the Trim Track and ventured further into the forest before calling it a day and settling down for the evening.
 We relaxed and watched a movie together, one from our collection in the car although you can hire DVDs from the onsite shop for a few pounds and there was actually a BluRay player in the lodge if you wanted to bring movies from home.